IRL2/nanover-docs/source/installation.rst

 Setting up the iMD-VR client
 ############################

-There are two main ways to set up the iMD-VR client:
+There are two ways to set up the iMD-VR client:

 * conda installation of the NanoVer iMD package
-* downloading the latest build of the NanoVer iMD executable (necessary to facilitate running natively on VR headsets)
+* downloading the latest release of NanoVer iMD (necessary to facilitate running natively on VR headsets)

 **Conda installation**